techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-🚀 PCA, CKA, CKAD, CKS, or KCNA exam aspirants can save 50 today on CKA + CKS bundle ($395 Savings) using code **AWARDS23** at https://kube.promo/bundle.
-Save 30% on individual certification using code **AWARDCERT23** at https://kube.promo/devops It is a limited-time offer from Linux Foundation.
+CKA, CKAD, CKS, or KCNA exam aspirants can **save $80** today using code **DCUBE20** at https://kube.promo/devops.
+It is a limited-time offer from Linux Foundation.
 ## ✍️ Other Manifest repos

 Kube State metrics manifests: https://github.com/devopscube/kube-state-metrics-configs